zlatozar/study-paip/reference/Readme.md

 - _start_         - bounding index
 - _end_           - bounding index

-REDUCE applies function fn to its previous result and next element.
+REDUCE (a.k.a accumulate) applies function fn to its previous result and next element.
 The result is what fn returned in last call.
 For the first call fn is called with either initial-value and first element or first two elements.

 See also MAPCAR, MAPCAN, MAP.